What is under review?

 - monitoring the retail market (including prices) for petrol-ethanol blend, including reporting on the effect of our determined price on the retail market.

-The NSW Biofuels Act 2007 (Biofuels Act) requires fuel sellers to ensure that 6% of fuel sold is ethanol.
+Under the NSW Biofuels Act 2007 (Biofuels Act), fuel sellers must ensure that 6% of fuel sold is ethanol.
 This means that 60% of fuel sales are required to be E10 (which is made up of 10% ethanol, and 90% unleaded fuel).

 Since we commenced our price determinations in 2017, we have set the reasonable wholesale price for ethanol in line with what it would cost retailers if they had to buy it from overseas (the “import parity price” or “IPP”).

-We have reviewed the conditions in the ethanol markets in our Draft Report.
-Our draft decisions are that:
+We have reviewed the conditions in the ethanol markets as part of this review.
+We have decided that:

 - IPART will continue to determine wholesale ethanol prices based on the price of importing ethanol from overseas (the “import parity price”).